-- Outline and provide education on the design of a palliative care program that would be appropriate for HHAs to offer and that may be billed as reasonable and necessary skilled services under the Medicare home health benefit. - Develop guidelines for staff training and experience appropriate for the care of patients under a palliative care program.
+- Outline and provide education on the design of a palliative care program that would be appropriate for HHAs to offer and that may be billed as reasonable and necessary skilled services under the Medicare home health benefit. - Develop guidelines for staff training and experience appropriate for the care of patients under a palliative care program. - Establish a community-based palliative care model under the Center for Medicare & Medicaid Innovations (CMMI) under which hospices, home health agencies, and other appropriate entities are authorized to provide interdisciplinary palliative care in the home to patients with serious illness.

-RATIONALE: Home health agencies are well positioned to offer palliative care programs.
-Palliative care programs include skilled nursing for symptom management, such as, pain control and psychiatric counseling.
+RATIONALE: Home health agencies and hospices are well positioned to offer palliative care programs.
+Palliative care programs include skilled nursing for symptom management, such as pain control and psychiatric counseling.
 Physical, occupational and speech therapy are often part of palliative care programs, along with home care aide services.
-The agency can decide how it will include services that are not traditional Medicare covered home health services such as, spiritual counseling.
+The agency can decide how it will include services that are not offered under traditional Medicare outside of hospice, such as spiritual counseling and bereavement supports..